vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 <sup id="fnsse">1.
 Nontemporal stores were introduced in SSE, and loads in SSE 4.1<a href="#ref_sse" title="Jump back to footnote 1 in the text.">↩</a></sup>

 <sup id="fnlist">2.
 Iterating a list help reduce variability by having to hit multiple lines in a prefetcher-invisible way<a href="#ref_list" title="Jump back to footnote 2 in the text.">↩</a></sup>

+<sup id="fnsan">3.
+One can run a sanity check by reducing the size of the buffer and seeing that it removes the cache advantage nontemporal stores have<a href="#ref_san" title="Jump back to footnote 3 in the text.">↩</a></sup>